wusung/TracAccessTokenPlugin/README.md

 python db_init.py <trac_environment_home>
 ```

 That's it.
-You should see an Access Token menu in the your preference.
+You should see an Access Tokens menu in the your preference.